What are Preferred Shares?

 Features of Preferred Shares

 Preferred shares have a special combination of features that differentiate them from debt or common equity.
 Although the terms may vary, the following features are common:

-- Preference in assets upon liquidation: The shares provide its holders with priority over common stock holders to claim the company’s assets upon liquidation.
+- Preference in assets upon liquidation: The shares provide their holders with priority over common stock holders to claim the company’s assets upon liquidation.

-- Non-voting: Generally, the shares do not assign voting rights to its holders.
+- Non-voting: Generally, the shares do not assign voting rights to their holders.
 However, some preferred shares allow its holders to vote on extraordinary events.

 Types of Preferred Stock

 Preferred stock is a very flexible type of security.
 They can be:

-- Cumulative preferred stock: If an issuer of shares misses a dividend payment, the payment will be added to the next payment.
+- Cumulative preferred stock: If an issuer of shares misses a dividend payment, the payment will be added to the next dividend payment.